 Salton City, CA

-El Centro Sector Border Patrol agents assigned to the Highway 86 checkpoint, arrested a man suspected of smuggling methamphetamine on Tuesday morning.
+El Centro Sector Border Patrol agents assigned to the Highway 86 checkpoint, arrested a woman suspected of smuggling methamphetamine with her child in the vehicle on Wednesday morning.

-At secondary inspection, a canine team alerted to the side of the vehicle.
-Agents investigated further and discovered 20 packages concealed in the Chevrolet’s quarter panels.
+At secondary inspection, agents investigated further and determined she was a United States Citizen.
+Upon further inspection, agents discovered five packages concealed in the vehicle’s rear passenger seat.
 The packages were examined and tested positive for the characteristics of methamphetamine.

-The man, a Legal Permanent Resident, the vehicle, and the narcotics were turned over to the Drug Enforcement Administration for further investigation.
+The woman and her daughter, as well as, the vehicle and narcotics were turned over to the Drug Enforcement Administration for further investigation.